 The definition of the word spirit does not provide information as to what it looks like.
 If a spirit is a supernatural being (something not explainable by the known forces of the laws of nature) then it is possible that a spirit can live inside a human being and not have the physical form of a human being.
 (John 1:18; John 5:37; 1 John 4:12)

-Therefore if a spirit is something that is “not explainable by known forces of the laws of nature” that means a spirit can be in anything and anywhere because it is not bound by the laws of nature.
+Therefore, if a spirit is something that is “not explainable by known forces of the laws of nature” that means a spirit can be in anything and anywhere because it is not bound by the laws of nature.

-This is NOT the “attributes” of a man.
+These are NOT the “attributes” of a man.

 * To be God means just the opposite: (all powerful/knowledge, immortal, perfect, spirit)

 Now, by definition, a thing cannot be the opposite of itself.
 A thing cannot be “limited” and “unlimited” at the same time.
 The presence of one of these qualities implies the absence of the other.
 Jesus was either one or the other.
 He cannot logically be both.

 To say someone is limited and unlimited is like saying that you saw a square circle.
 This is an impossibility.
 Are you saying the circle was not round, in which case it was not a circle?
 Or are you saying the square was circular?
 This is not a paradox; this is meaningless nonsense; however imaginative it might be.

 To say that someone is limited and unlimited at the same time is to say that “X” and “not-X” can both be true.
 This is either to abandon the meaning of these words or else to abandon logic and in either case, this means we are speaking nonsense that can have no meaning for us.